-Notes to the financial statements for the year ended December 31, 2022 (Thousands of euros)
+Notes to the financial statements for the year ended December 31, 2023 (Thousands of euros)

 - 2. Ebro Foods, S.A., in its capacity as the holding company for its group of subsidiaries and associates, does carry on industrial or sales activities directly.
 It has not therefore been directly impacted by the war.
 Nor has the Ebro Group sustained material adverse impacts.
-The reader is referred to the related disclosures made in the notes to the Group's 2022 consolidated financial statements. - 3.
-The pandemic is under control in Europe and the US, while the war in Ukraine is having different impacts from one country to the next.
-Given the complexity of the situation and difficulty implicit in assessing the course the war will take, it is not presently possible to make a reliable quantitative estimate of its potential additional impact, if any, on Ebro Foods, S.A. or on its Group beyond December 31, 2022, which, if necessary, would be recognized prospectively in the 2023 financial statements. - 4.
-Ebro Foods, S.A. continues to take the steps required to tackle the situation and minimize its impact.
-It believes that the situation is circumstantial and, based on its most recent estimates and its liquidity position as of the reporting date, will not compromise its ability to continue as a going concern.
+The reader is referred to the related disclosures made in the notes to the Group's 2023 consolidated financial statements. - 3.
+The war in Ukraine is having different impacts in each market.
+The situations in the Middle East and Red Sea are also creating uncertainty.
+Given the complexity of the situation and difficulty implicit in assessing the course these conflicts will take, it is not presently possible to make a reliable quantitative estimate of their potential additional impact, if any, on Ebro Foods, S.A. or on its Group beyond December 31, 2023, which, if necessary, would be recognized prospectively in the 2024 financial statements. - 4.
+Ebro Foods, S.A. continues to take the steps required to tackle these situations and minimize their impact.
+It believes that they are circumstantial and, based on its most recent estimates and its liquidity position as of the reporting date, will not compromise its ability to continue as a going concern.

-Transactions concluded in 2022 that affect the basis of presentation a) Merger by absorption of Productos La Fallera, S.A.:
+Transactions concluded in 2023 that affect the basis of presentation a) Merger by absorption of Productos La Fallera, S.A.:

-The Company did not undertake any transactions in 2022 or 2021 that affect the presentation or comparability of these financial statements.
+The Company did not undertake any transactions in 2023 or 2022 that affect the presentation or comparability of these financial statements.